 47. Eggs Benedict

 Egg benedict is a traditional breakfast (or brunch) dish loved for its harmony of ingredients.
-They even swoon for it so much that they dedicate April 16 every year as National Eggs Benedict Day.
+People love it so much that they dedicate April 16 every year as National Eggs Benedict Day.

 Originating around 1890 in the US, eggs benedict are poached eggs served with bacon, toast, and hollandaise sauce – a sauce made from butter and egg yolks.